bet4a/d3wiki/Geo-Paths.md

 Internally, this point projection function is wrapped with a fallback [stream transformation](Geo-Streams) that performs [adaptive resampling](http://bl.ocks.org/3795544).
 However, the fallback stream does not perform any clipping or cutting.
 For more control over the stream transformation, the *projection* may be specified as an object that implements the *stream* method.
 The stream method takes a stream listener as input, and returns a wrapped stream listener that projects the input geometry; in other words, it implements [projection.stream](Geo-Projection#wiki-stream).

 If *projection* is null, the path uses the identity transformation, where the input geometry is not projected and is instead rendered directly in raw coordinates.
-This can be useful for fast rendering of already-projected geometry, and also for fast rendering of the equirectangular projection.
+This can be useful for fast rendering of already-projected geometry, or for fast rendering of the equirectangular projection.

 <a name="path_area" href="Geo-Paths#wiki-path_area">#</a> path.<b>area</b>(<i>feature</i>)